oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

     - Process the metadata received from Rekognition service
     - Print the resulsts of facial analysis to the console
     - Put a bounding box around the face on the image
-    - Send the image back to the s3 bucket
+    - Send the image to the s3 processed images bucket

  - Run it
     ```bash